Dartvauder/NeuroSandboxWebUI/README.md

 ## How to use:

-#### Interface has four tabs: LLM, Stable Diffusion, AudioCraft and Settings.
+#### Interface has four tabs: LLM, StableDiffusion, AudioCraft and Settings.
 Select the one you need and follow the instructions below

 ### LLM: